How COVID in India affects patients in Africa | DW | 27.05.2021

 For most patients, the cost of specialist care is far lower in India.

-Initially, there was uproar after Kenya and some countries decided to keep their borders to India open while the COVID situation was being monitored.
-A few weeks after flights were suspended, reality sank in quickly after patients took to social media platforms to vent their frustrations.
+Initially, there was uproar after Kenya and some other countries decided to keep their borders to India open while the COVID situation was being monitored.
+A few weeks after flights were suspended, reality sank in quickly when patients took to social media platforms to vent their frustrations.

 "If government doesn't do anything about this and you have the means, you should go abroad for medical care," said Bello